-Neuroendocrine, Islet-cell and Carcinoid Tumors
+Neuroendocrine tumors, Islet-cell and Carcinoid tumors

 Neuroendocrine tumors of the pancreas (islet cell tumors) are much less common than tumors arising from the exocrine pancreas.
 Reports often indicate that there are about two to three thousand cases diagnosed in the U.S. each year – although autopsy indicates that there may be a higher incidence of these islet cell tumors than are diagnosed.